DoTheEvo/NAS-MergerFS-SnapRAID/readme.md

 * [Arch Wiki](https://wiki.archlinux.org/title/SnapRAID)

+Provides parity protection against disk failure and bitrot.<br> The parity disk must be larger or equal in size to the largest of the data drives it protects, but that one parity drive can protect whatever number of data drives.
+Adding more parity drives guards against multiple disks failing at once.<br>
-Provides parity protection against disk failure and bitrot.<br> Works at file level, not disk or block level.
-Unlike regular raid that is constant ever present, snapraid needs to have scheduled syncs.
-Usually once every 24 hours.<br>
+Unlike regular raid that is ever present, snapraid needs a scheduled periodic syncs.
+Usually once every 24 hours and we can return only to the state when the last sync was run.
-In case of a disk failure, you are able to recover data from the last sync run, but only if the data on the other drives didn't change much, as the parity is calculated against the content of all data drives.<br>
+Also if the data on the the other drives were modified/deleted after the sync, then that change can prevent full recovery as against those data parity is calculated.
 This behavior makes it good only for data that do not change often, like movies, shows, music, photos, audiobooks, videos,...<br>
-Of note is that snapraid is saving parity information in to a single file - `snapraid.parity`
+Of note is also that snapraid is saving parity information in to a single file - `snapraid.parity`<br>
+Written in C.

 ### SnapRAID setup